SteveBarnett/Remixing/doing/_posts/2022-12-08-integrate-insights-by-being-open-and-present.md

 ---
-title: Integrate insights by being present and open to changes
+title: Integrate insights by being present and open to changes.
 tags: buddhism acceptance self
 ---